 Denial of Child Care Services: CYS takes all reasonable precautions to offer a healthy environment.
-To ensure the safety of all enrolled children/youth the staff will observe children/youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
-Parents/guardians must pick up their child/youth that becomes ill while in care within 1 hour after being notified (Due to COVID-19, parents must pick up within 30 minutes).
-Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms to include additional symptoms presented during the COVID Pandemic:

-Inability to participate in daily activities.
+To ensure the safety of all enrolled children/youth the staff will observe children/ youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
+Parents/guardians must pick up their child/youth that becomes ill while in care within 1 hour after being notified.
+Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms and inability to participate in daily activities.

-Obvious illness such as:
+Obvious symptoms/ illness such as:

-- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months. \\ (Due to COVID -19 Temperature above 100.4° F (38°C) or higher for all children regardless of age). - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Untreated Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation. - Hand, foot and mouth disease fever and oozing rash (criteria for denial of care)
+- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months. - □ Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - G Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - □ Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 day. - □ Untreated Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - □ Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - D Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - D Pinworm infestation. - □ Hand, foot and mouth disease fever and oozing rash (criteria for denial of care).